British School of Brussels: Primary

-In Primary School, students benefit from a personalised curriculum inspired by the UK national curriculum but tailored to our international community.
-With small class sizes and a focus on inquiry-based learning, students receive a well-rounded education that nurtures both academic and personal growth.
+In Primary School, students learn from a personalised curriculum inspired by the National Curriculum for England tailored to the international community.
+With small class sizes and a focus on inquiry-based learning, students receive education that nurtures academic growth.

-The Primary School curriculum is open for ages 1–11.
-The Primary School has dedicated facilities for each age group: Early Childhood Centre (ages 1–3), Lower Primary (age 3–7) and Upper Primary (age 7–11).
+The Primary School curriculum is open for ages 2.5–11.
+The Primary School has dedicated facilities for each age group: Early Years (ages 2.5–5), Lower Primary (ages 5–7) and Upper Primary (ages 7–11).
 Each part of the Primary School has its own school building and playground, allowing children to develop in a caring environment that is suited to their age group.

 Secondary

 At the Secondary level, BSB offers a choice between A Levels, BTEC qualifications, and the IB Diploma.